 Council is forecasting to spend \$85.86 million on renewal, upgrade and new infrastructure over the next ten years.
-Significant Prójects include the enhancement of facilities at the Palmerston Swimming and Fitness Centre Parking regulation within the Municipality continues (Splashing Out) as well as the development of a community facility in Zuccoli (Where We Live Matters).
+Significant Pr6jects include the enhancement of facilities at the Palmerston Swimming and Fitness Centre Parking regulation within the Municipality continues (Splashing Out) as well as the development of a community facility in Zuccoli (Where We Live Matters).

-As a significant employer and investor, Council will continue to ensure that it supports local business, with every effort made to utilise local suppliers and to ensure that locally based businesses and industries are given an opportunity to participate in tender or quotation processes.
-In the 2019/20 financial year 90% of Council expenditure occurred in the Top End, resulting in \$27.4 million being spent locally.
+As a significant employer and investor, Council will traffic turn-over. continue to ensure that it supports local business, with every effort made to utilise local suppliers and to ensure Council initiated several projects to assist local that locally based businesses and industries are given businesses and service-providers, with increased an opportunity to participate in tender or quotation promotion and vendor opportunities in the lead up processes.
+In the 2019/20 financial year 90% of Council to the pandemic closedown.
+Council will continue expenditure occurred in the Top End, resulting in \$27.4 to provide free parking in selected areas in order to million being spent locally. maximise public uptake of local shopping opportunities.

-A local supplier criteria weighting of at least 20% is Council will continue its ongoing sponsorship of applied to the assessment process to ensure value-formoney to Palmerston from procurement activities.
-Local businesses still need to be competitive and present value for Palmerston, including how they deliver local benefits.
+A local supplier criteria weighting of at least 20% is Council will continue its ongoing sponsorship of applied to the assessment process to ensure value-forcommunity events and groups, including the Northern money to Palmerston from procurement activities.
+Local Territory PGA Championship which provides more businesses still need to be competitive and present value than \$1.5 million of economic benefit to our local for Palmerston, including how they deliver local benefits. businesses.
+Funding of Environmental Initiatives and